 Depending on the type of space heater, this can be accomplished in one of two ways.
 Ceramic models may include a fan that circulates heated air via convection.
-However, instead of employing a fan, the heater can be a radiant type ceramic, in which case the heat is slowly transferred around the room through radiation of the heat.
+However, instead of a fan, the heater can be a radiant ceramic, in which case the heat is slowly transferred around the room through radiation.

 Ceramic heating systems have numerous advantages and are ideal for use in the home or workplace.
 The following are some of the advantages of purchasing a ceramic heater.

-- Precision heating: Ceramic heating units produce very exact spot heating, which is efficient in terms of supplying warmth.
+- Precision heating: Ceramic heating units produce exact spot heating, efficiently supplying warmth.
 This is especially true for ceramic heating devices that use a fan and are convection-based.
-For battling chill and chilly drafts, it can be pointed in any direction.
+It can be pointed in any direction for battling chill and chilly drafts.

 - Quick to cool down: When a ceramic design is turned off, the heating stops immediately.
 This is an excellent safety feature for people who have small children or pets.
 It also ensures that the heater is not a fire threat.

-- Ceramic heaters are frequently the least expensive form of heater to purchase, depending on quality, model, and brand.
+- Ceramic heaters are frequently the least expensive heater, depending on quality, model, and brand.

 - Not ideal for heating huge areas: Ceramic heaters have a maximum heating coverage of 300 square feet.
 As a result, they aren’t the ideal option for huge spaces.

 - Take longer to heat a space: Because radiant ceramic heaters don’t have a fan, they can take a long time to warm up a room.
-Convection heaters, on the other hand, heat a room faster because the warm air is spread out by a fan.
+Convection heaters, on the other hand, heat a room faster because a fan spreads out the warm air.

-- Expensive electricity bills: Because radiant ceramic heaters lack a fan to circulate the hot air, they heat the area at a slower rate.
+- Expensive electricity bills: Because radiant ceramic heaters lack a fan to circulate the hot air, they heat the area slower.
 As a result, there is a higher need for electrical energy.

 Another type of popular heating method is infrared heaters.
-When it comes to infrared space heaters, they’re best renowned for being energy-efficient, quiet, and low-maintenance.
+Regarding infrared space heaters, they’re best renowned for being energy-efficient, quiet, and low-maintenance.